vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding--Cheap-WMD-For-Documents.md

 ### What is Word Mover's Distance (WMD)?
-Word Mover's Distance is like Earth Movers Distance but between text documents.
+Word Mover's Distance is like [Earth Movers Distance](#what-is-earth-movers-distance) but between text documents.
+We use word vectors like for example Word2vec, [FastText](/ml/FastText-Vector-Norms-And-OOV-Words), or [StarSpace](/ml/starspace-embedding) embeddings.

+- The probability distribution's
-- The probability distribution is over word vectors of the document's words.
+  - support is over word vectors of the document's words
-- The probability is normalized frequency of unique words in the document.
+  - value is normalized frequency of unique words in the document or TF-IDF
-- The distance between word vectors can be a cosine similarity or euclidean distance.
+- The distance between word vectors can be [a cosine similarity (this paper argues for cosine similarity)](https://arxiv.org/pdf/2004.15003.pdf) or euclidean distance.

-Words vectors in above can be for example Word2vec embeddings.
+Word movers distance solves similar task to [word alignment](/ml/monolingual-word-alignment-for-sentence-similarity#word-alignment), but in word alignment the mapping is one-to-one.

 ### Word Mover's Distance vs Word Embedding Weighted Average Cosine Similarity